taylorferran/taylorferran/README.md

 👋 I'm Taylor 👋

-I'm a dev from Belfast with over four years industry experience, at the start of this year I decided to pivot my career into the web3 space.
+I'm a dev from Belfast with over four years industry experience, at start of 2022 I decided to pivot my career into the web3 space.

 My main interest right now is Solidity development and Developer Relations sort of roles.
 I'm keen to work on smart contracts and create cool content😎